 Photo from Adventurous 5-Hour Glacier Hike Tour in Skaftafell National Park

 Most glaciers in Iceland are open for hiking throughout the year.
-This activity is excellent no matter when you do it, but in January, the glaciers have an otherworldly beauty as they're clad in fresh, electric blue ice.
+This activity is excellent any time of year, but in January, the glaciers have an otherworldly beauty as they're clad in fresh, electric blue ice.

-Solheimajokull is one of the most accessible glacier to reach and hike in Iceland.
-It's just a few hours along the South Coast, and this minibus tour with glacier hiking runs every day from Reykjavik!
+Solheimajokull is one of the most accessible glaciers to reach and hike in Iceland.
+It's 102 miles (65 kilometers) from Reykjavik, or just over a two-hour drive along the South Coast.
+If you don’t have a rental car, you can take this minibus tour with a glacier hike, which runs every day from Reykjavik!

 - Learn more with the Ultimate Guide To Glacier Tours in Iceland